Debt Camel

 You need to know what your mortgage says and you also need to know what this rate is at the moment.
 If you aren’t sure, phone your lender – the answer is going to be very important for deciding what to do next.

-You can keep the same mortgage and get another fixed rate from your current lender.
-This is usually simple.
+This is usually very simple.
 Most lenders won’t need to go through affordability calculations or look at your credit record.
-I’ve heard people say it took them a quarter of an hour online with their current mortgage provider.
+SeeCan I get a new mortgage fix with poor credit? for details.

-Getting another fix keeps everything else about your mortgage the same: the term, the amount borrowed etc.
+A “new fix” keeps everything else about your mortgage the same: the term, the amount borrowed etc.

 So with the 25-year mortgage 3-year fix example above, if you now choose a 5-year fix your term stays at 22 years.
 And in 5 years time when the new fix ends, you will have 17 years left on your mortgage.